HOW TO: the simple three steps to check your fertility....

 The statistics from the ONS back it up: we are having less kids (last year was the biggest drop since 2012) and we are getting older on average when we start to have them.
 In fact, the number of women getting pregnant over the age of 40 is almost double what it was 20 years ago and for the first time, more women are waiting until their thirties to have children than in their twenties.

 A lot of this is driven by the way that our modern society has shifted; people are settling down later, women are prioritising their careers and education etc plus modern fertility techniques and intervention is now more widespread and accessible.
 There are pluses and minus to this shift of course, but one reality that wont change is biology.

 Whether we like it or not - it is harder to get pregnant as you get older….

 Step One: Know your own body….

 When it comes to biological aging and fertility, although our fertility declines with age, the rate at which this happens is to an extent unique to the individual.
-So, if having kids is important to you, the smartest thing when making a decision about when is to know your own fertility trajectory.
+So, if having kids is important to you, the smartest thing when making a decision about when is to know your own body and your own fertility trajectory.
 That way you can make educated decisions on your lifestyle and what works for you.
-Knowledge after all is power….
+Knowledge after all is power.

 One of the easiest ways to start the process of ‘finding out your fertility’ is to get your AMH checked.
 What is this?
 As women, we are all born with a finite number of follicles (think underdeveloped eggs) and this number will decline as we age.
 AMH is a hormonal reading which gives us an indication of how many eggs you have in ‘reserve’.
 Click here for all you need to know in more detail plus a podcast if you’d rather listen.